makrai/notes/zhou2106-finetune-bert-acl22.md

   * The hidden layer sizes are selected from {32, 64, 128, 256} × {32, 64, 128,
     256}, and the regularizer weight from the range 10 −7 to 10 0
-  * All models use ReLUs as the activation function for the hidden layer and are optimized by Adam (Kingma and Ba, 2015).
-We set the
+  * All models use ReLUs as the activation function for the hidden layer and are optimized by Adam (Kingma and Ba, 2015)
-  * maximum number of learning iterations to 1000
+  * maximum number of learning iterations set to 1000
-  * We use scikit-learn v0.22 (Pedregosa+ 2011) for these experiments
+  * We use scikit-learn v0.22 (Pedregosa+ 2011)
 * Classifier probes aim to measure how well a contextualized representation captures a linguistic property.
 The classification performance can help us assess the effect of fine-tuning

 ## 2.2 DirectProbe (Zhou and Srikumar, 2021) to analyze the repr geometry

-* We briefly summarize the technique and refer the reader to the original work for details
+* refer to the original work for details
 * For a given labeling task, DirectProbe returns a set of clusters such that each cluster only contains the points with the same label, and there are no overlaps between the convex hulls of these clusters
 * Any decision boundary must cross the regions between the clusters that have different labels (see in Figure 1).
-Since fine-tuning a contextualized representation creates different representations for different tasks, it is reasonable to probe the representation based on a given task.
-These
+Since fine-tuning a contextualized representation creates different representations for different tasks, it is reasonable to probe the representation based on a given task
-* allow us to measure three properties of interest
+* allow us to measure three properties of interest:

 ### Number of Clusters

 * indicates the linearity of the representation for a task
 * If, however, there are more clusters than labels, then at least two clusters of examples with the same label can not be grouped together (as in Figure 1, right).
 This scenario calls for a non-linear classifier

 ### Distances between Clusters (Euclidean)

 * can reveal the internal structure of a representation
-* By tracking these distances during fine-tuning, we can study how the
+* tracking these distances during fine-tuning
 * we use the fact that each cluster represents a convex object
 * we use max-margin separators to compute distances
 * We train a linear SVM (Chang and Lin, 2011) to find the maximum margin